Spreading Models in Banach Space Theory: The nonreflexive case

 Suppose that (ii) holds.
 Then we may pass to an $M\in[\nn]^\infty$ such that the sequence $(P_l(x_n))_{n\in M}$ converges.
 By Corollary \ref{separation example condition for reflexivity}, we have that $X_{1,p,q}^k$ does not contain any isomorphic copy of $c_0$ and by Lemma \ref{seperating example getting l^p}, we have that there exists a further subsequence of $(x_n)_{n\in M}$ equivalent to the usual basis of $\ell^p$.

-Finally, by Proposition \ref{the basis gen. lq} we have that the basis $(e_s)_{s\in[\nn]^k}$ of the space $X_{1,p,q}^k$ generates $\ell^q$ as a $k$- order spreading model. \end{proof} \begin{cor} The space $X_{1,q,p}^k$ does not admit $\ell^q$ as a strong spreading model of any order.
-Precisely, every strong spreading model of any order admitted by $X_{1,q,p}^k$ is equivalent either to the usual basis of $\ell^1$ or to the usual basis of $\ell^p$. \end{cor} \begin{proof} Since for every $r\in[1,\infty)$ every strong spreading model (of order one) of $\ell^1$ or $\ell^p$ is equivalent to the usual basis of $\ell^1$ or $\ell^p$, it suffices to show that every strong spreading model of order one admitted by $X$ is either $\ell^1$ or $\ell^p$.
+Finally, by Proposition \ref{the basis gen. lq} we have that the basis $(e_s)_{s\in[\nn]^k}$ of the space $X_{1,p,q}^k$ generates $\ell^q$ as a $k$-spreading model. \end{proof} \begin{cor} The space $X_{1,q,p}^k$ does not admit $\ell^q$ as an iterated spreading model of any order.
+Precisely, every iterated spreading model of any order admitted by $X_{1,q,p}^k$ is equivalent either to the usual basis of $\ell^1$ or to the usual basis of $\ell^p$. \end{cor} \begin{proof} Since for every $r\in[1,\infty)$ every iterated spreading model (of order one) of $\ell^1$ or $\ell^p$ is equivalent to the usual basis of $\ell^1$ or $\ell^p$ respectively, it suffices to show that every iterated spreading model of order one of $X$ is either $\ell^1$ or $\ell^p$.

 Indeed, let $(x_n)_{n\in\nn}$ be a seminormalized Schauder basic sequence in $X$ which generates a spreading model $(e_n)_{n\in\nn}$.
 By Theorem \ref{the space X_1,q,p} we have that $(x_n)_{n\in\nn}$ contains a subsequence $(x_{k_n})_{n\in\nn}$ equivalent either to the usual basis of $\ell^1$ or to the usual basis of $\ell^p$.
 Since $(x_{k_n})_{n\in\nn}$ also generates $(e_n)_{n\in\nn}$, we have that $(e_n)_{n\in\nn}$ is equivalent either to the usual basis of $\ell^1$ or to the usual basis of $\ell^p$. \end{proof}